DJ Snake

-William Sami Étienne Grigahcine (born 13 June 1986), known by his stage name DJ Snake, is an Algerian-French music producer and DJ, first achieving international recognition in 2013 by releasing an instrumentation-oriented single called "Turn Down for What" (featuring Lil Jon).
+William Sami Étienne Grigahcine (born 13 June 1986), known by his stage name DJ Snake, is an Algerian-French record producer.
+He was first credited with production work on several singles for other artists—including "Shut It Down" by Pitbull and "Applause" by Lady Gaga—before gaining widespread recognition for his 2013 debut single, "Turn Down for What" (with Lil Jon).